garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

     * - | (6)
       - Define the messages and other contents to be used for screen display (internationalization).
     * - | (7)
-      - Directory to store static resources(css、js、image, etc)
+      - Store static resources(css、js、image, etc)
     * - | (8)
       - Store View(jsp) files.
     * - | (9)
-      - JavaEE Web Application definitions
+      - Servlet definitions

 |